palkan/action-cable-testing/README.md

 \* **NOTE:** in Rails 6.0 you should use `.broadcasting_for`, but it's not backward compatible and we cannot use it in Rails 5.x.
 See https://github.com/rails/rails/pull/35021.
+Note also, that this feature hasn't been released in Rails 6.0.0.beta1, so you still need the refinement.

 ### Channels Testing